georgegeddes/umlthesis/README.md

 To use this class, either put `umlthesis.cls` in the working directory of your thesis or somewhere in your TeX path (`kspewhich tex`).

 # Fonts
   The thesis guide does not require any specific font, although it does recommend Times New Roman.
-There are many ways to achieve this, so doe something like the folloring in the preamble:
+There are many ways to achieve this, so do something like the following in the preamble:
   ```latex
   \usepackage{unicode-math}
   \setmainfont{TeX Gyre Termes}